Tara Masters

 project engineer

 Clint started working for EMC in 2007 as a lead inspector on the Lake Otis Parkway Surface Rehabilitation project.
-Since then, Clint has been a project engineer, grade inspector, paving inspector, electrical inspector, and environmental inspector on numerous projects for EMC.
+Since then, he has served in a variety of roles, including project engineer, grade inspector, paving inspector, electrical inspector, and environmental inspector on numerous projects.

-Clint enjoys riding and racing bicycles and sports cars in his free time.
-He has competed in many ultra-distance cycling events including Alaska’s 350 Mile Iditarod Trail Invitational, White Mountains 100, and the Susitna 100 mile.
+In his free time, Clint enjoys hanging out with his dog, Frankie, and riding and racing bicycles, motorcycles, and sports cars.
+He has competed in many ultra-distance cycling events, including Alaska’s 350 Mile Iditarod Trail Invitational, the 2,708-mile Tour Divide, the White Mountains 100, and the Susitna 100-mile.

 Jessica guzauskas, P.E.